Natural Solutions For Itchy Skin & Eczema

 Apple Cider Vinegar

 I recommend 1-2 tablespoons of apple cider vinegar per day to clear up eczema.
 It restores some acidity, in a good way, to your skin.
-It helps with microbes and lowers inflammation.
+It helps with microbes and supports discomfort.
 Here are a couple of recipes on how to add apple cider vinegar to your diet.

 Flax